socialresearchcentre/dialrjars/cran-comments.md

 ## Notes

 This package stores the jars for the dialr package.
+All releases are checked with dialr before submission to CRAN.